Judopay/DotNetSDK/Readme.md

                 // will receive a POST to the supplied ChallengeNotificationUrl once
                 // this is acknowledged, then follow up with a call to
                 // client.ThreeDs.Complete3DSecureTwo

-                break;
+                // threeDSecureRequired.result and message give context
+                // result: "Challenge completion is needed for 3D Secure 2.0"
+                // message: "Issuer ACS has responded with a Challenge URL" break;
             }
             case PaymentReceiptModel paymentReceipt: